madprops/blog/rofi_dev.md

 Here I have a program that searches for images.

-If you run the program with arguments, it can use rofi to get the input:
+If you run the program without arguments, it can use rofi to get the input:

 ![](https://i.imgur.com/GKNQah3.gif)